Dwight D. Eisenhower Presidential Library, Museum and Boyhood Home

 Presidential library and museum in Abilene, Kansas, U.S.

 The Dwight D. Eisenhower Presidential Library, Museum and Boyhood Home is the presidential library and museum of Dwight David Eisenhower, the 34th president of the United States (1953–1961), located in his hometown of Abilene, Kansas.
 The museum includes Eisenhower's boyhood home, where he lived from 1898 until being appointed to West Point in 1911, and is also the president's final resting place.
 It is one of the thirteen presidential libraries under the auspices of the National Archives and Records Administration (NARA).
+The library contains approximately 335,000 photographs, 768,000 video recordings, 400 million documents, and 1,291 audio recordings related to Eisenhower's presidency.

 History

 The Eisenhower Presidential complex is only one of two whose creation preceded the close of a presidency, and while this is obviously the case with his boyhood home, construction of the library itself began in 1958, and the museum portion before he even took office, coinciding with the then-General's announcement of his presidential candidacy in June 1952.